wjgan7/wjgan7.github.io/posts/computing.md

 ### Brute Force / Dynamic Programming

 This is where the second technique come in.
-Sometimes it's possible to enumerate (i.e. brute force) over all outcomes and simply calculate the expectation.
+Sometimes it's possible to enumerate (i.e. brute force) over all outcomes and calculate the expectation exactly.
 For example, in the Shuffled Deck Problem, in order to figure out the expected length of the first run, we enumerated over all $$N!$$ ways that the deck could have been shuffled and calculated the run length for each one.
-Since each permutation of the deck was equally likely, we could simply average all these run lengths in the end to produce the expectation.
-Monte Carlo simulation would have just involved randomly generating a permutation and calculating the run sum for each one, but here $$N$$ is small enough that we can just go through every possible permutation.
+Since each permutation of the deck was equally likely, we simply averaged all these run lengths in the end to produce the expectation.

 #### itertools